 Take a tour inside the European Parliament.
 You can actually visit the Hemicycle of the European Parliament (no need to book in advance).
 The tour lasts about an hour.

 • the Council of Europe: the principal organization for the defense of human rights on the European continent consists of 47 member states represents more than 800 million Europeans.

 • the European Court of Human Rights: the court of the Council of Europe.
 Its mission is to ensure that the Convention for the Protection of Human Rights and Fundamental Freedoms is upheld.

 The European institutions are located just a stone’s throw from the Parc de l’Orangerie.

 The parc de l’Orangerie is Strasbourg’s oldest park and stretches over an area of 26 hectares.

 The Pavillon Joséphine (built in honor of Empress Joséphine, wife of Napoleon Bonaparte, who never lived there), the statue of Gänseliesel (Goose Lizzy – the protector of geese), the pond and the gardens

-• For a work-out: a walk, a run or a game of bowling
+• For a work-out: a walk or a run

 • For kids: the mini petting zoo, the merry-go-round with old cars and the playgrounds